Roblox hits milestone of 90M monthly active users

 The company soon made good on its to-do list, making its first acquisition in October 2018 when it picked up the app performance startup, PacketZoom.
 It also followed Minecraft’s footsteps into the education market, and has since been working to make its service available to a global base of users.

-On that front, Roblox says Europe has played a key role, with millions of users and hundreds of thousands of game creators – like those behind the Roblox games “Ski Resort” (Germany), “Crash Course” (France), and “Heists 2 (U.K.).
+On that front, Roblox says Europe has played a key role, with millions of users and hundreds of thousands of game creators — like those behind the Roblox games “Ski Resort” (Germany), “Crash Course” (France) and “Heists 2 (U.K.).

-In addition to French and German, Roblox is also available in English, Portuguese and Spanish, and plans to support more languages in the coming months, it says.
+In addition to French and German, Roblox is available in English, Portuguese and Spanish, and plans to support more languages in the coming months, it says.

 But the company doesn’t want to face another incident or PR crisis as it moves into new countries.

 On that front, Roblox is working with digital safety leaders in both France and Germany, as part of its Digital Civility Initiative.
 In France, it’s working with e-Enfance; and in Germany, it’s working with Unterhaltungssoftware Selbstkontrolle (USK).
-Roblox also added USK’s Managing Director, Elisabeth Secker, to the company’s Trust & Safety Advisory Board.
+Roblox also added USK’s managing director, Elisabeth Secker, to the company’s Trust & Safety Advisory Board.

 “We are excited to welcome Roblox as a new member to the USK and I’m honored to join the company’s Trust & Safety Advisory Board,” said Elisabeth Secker, Managing Director of the Entertainment Software Self-Regulation Body (USK), in a statement.
 “We are happy to support Roblox in their efforts to make their platform not only safe, but also to empower kids, teens, and parents with the skills they need to create positive online experiences.”